 One of Cameron’s favorite things to do in Carolina Beach is to kayak around Zeke’s Island.
 Zeke’s Island is an NC Coastal Reserve only accessible by shallow water boats.

 Once there, you can enjoy the peace and quiet of the coastal marshlands.
 It’s an excellent opportunity to see all the biodiversity of the Wilmington area.
 Bird species such as black-bellied plovers, short-billed dowitchers, dunlin, white ibis, and great blue herons are spotted here.

 There is a boat ramp at Federal Point – adjacent to the Zeke’s Island site to launch from, making entering the water exceptionally easy.

 I would recommend taking a cooler and some chairs for relaxation once there.
 However, I wouldn’t recommend crossing the old Civil War wall leading to the island.
 Cameron once got caught out there during high tide, and it wasn’t a good day – his sister hopped away with 26 stitches in her knee from oyster shells.

 The North Carolina Aquarium at Fort Fisher is a place where kids and adults alike can visit and learn about marine life.
 It’s one of our favorite things to do in Carolina Beach.

 They have several exhibits and shows open every day of the year, so no matter what day you visit, you’ll be sure to have a good time.
 It’s here that you can also meet the rare albino alligator named Luna and a rescued bald eagle named Maverick.
-They also have a fabulous butterfly garden in the Spring and Summer.
-This is one of the best Carolina Beach attractions.
+They also have a fabulous butterfly garden in the Spring and Summer, that is well worth the extra fee!

 Have a Night Out at the Beach Bars!